 He also protects the church (the children of God)!
 If you are a child of God, the devil cannot touch you.

 God’s power protects you through your faith, and it keeps you safe until your salvation comes.
 That salvation is ready to be given to you at the end of time.
 1 Peter 1:5 (ERV)

 1 John 5:18 tells us Jesus protects us and the devil cannot touch (harm or hurt) us; 1 John 5:18 “We know that any child of God does not do wrong things.
 The Son of God keeps him safe and the devil cannot touch him.”
 (WE)

-NOTE: God’s word can not/should not be taken literally (actually, exactly or really) or word for word in every case.
+NOTE: God’s word should not be taken literally (actually, exactly, or really) or word for word in every case.
 We need to know the difference between literal and figurative language.
 Literal means exactly as stated word-for-word; without changing.
-Figurative language is a word or phrases that change course.
+Figurative language is a word or phrase that changes course.
 It strays from the original; it is not word-for-word.

 Ask yourself, is the word thief in this verse used literally or figuratively?
 Is it literal in the sense of ‘the day of the Lord’ is like a thief or figurative as a comparison of the thief coming unexpectedly?
 Does the thief announce that it is coming to rob or to steal from you?

 And know this, that if the owner of the house had known at what hour the thief would come, he would have watched, and would not have allowed his house to be broken into.
 40 Therefore you be ready also: for the Son of man will come at a hour when you do not expect.
 (RKJNT) Luke 12:39-40